ehovers10/dci/_chapters/dispute-in-discourse.md

 ## Denial and LDRT

 In his discussion of negation in its denial making use, Bart Geurts {% include ref.html id="geurts1998a" o="" %} maintains that denial is neither *unitary* nor *swamping*.
 It is not unitary beacause there are a wide variety of ways in which negation can encode denial, and there is little reason to believe that a single mechanism subsumes tham all.
-It is not swamping in that negation selectively denies bits of information conveyed by an utterance, granting other bits space in the conversational record.
+It is not swamping in that negation selectively denies bits of information conveyed by an utterance, granting other bits space in the conversational record.[^facets]

 <!-- Movie -->
 {{ movie }}